lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

 You can use the output of the lightly-crop command as the *input_dir* for your lightly-train command.

-Training and Embedding in a go - Magic
+Training and Embedding in a Go – Magic
 ---------------------------------------------------
 Lightly-magic is a singular command for training a self-supervised model and use it to compute embeddings